-Do not cash personal checks for any reason or amount or return cash to a customer if the check exceeds the amount due the University.
+Do not cash personal checks for any reason or amount or return cash to a customer if the check exceeds the amount due the University of Illinois System.

 Deposit all cash and/or checks received.
 Do not use cash and/or checks received to pay bills or expenses of any kind.

-Immediately report significant, recurring, or problematic cash shortages to your manager, university USFSCO Cashier Office, university police, or University Audits.
+Immediately report significant, recurring, or problematic cash shortages to your manager, University Bursar Cashier Operations Office, university police, or University Audits.

 Keep each cashier's cash drawer accessible by assigned cashier.